opendxl/opendxl-pxgrid-client-python/pydoc/_sources/basicancretrievepolicybynameexample.rst.txt

 will be used to communicate with Cisco pxGrid.

 Next, the :meth:`dxlciscopxgridclient.client.AncClientCategory.retrieve_policy_by_name`
-method is invoked with the name of the policy for which to retrieve information, ``quarantine_policy``.
+method is invoked with the name of the policy for which to retrieve information.

 The final step is to display the contents of the returned dictionary (``dict``) which contains the results of the attempt to retrieve policy information.